Drones in School is a comprehensive program that provides many options to participate. Let's learn more about how this works.

 The success of any educational program is the adult mentors and advisors that lead the student groups involved.
 Getting started can seem a little daunting if you do not have experience with FPV racing.
 As a program designed by educators, we are committed to providing the resources needed to get started.
 With online and live professional development opportunities, free online curriculum, advisor forums, and more, we want you and your students to succeed.

-Each Drones in School team will operate two racing drones at each event.
+Each Drones in School team will operate two racing drones to compete at Live Events (in person).
 Below is the recommended equipment to start a single team.

 1 - VelociDrone FPV Racing Simulator